genropy/genropy_saved/docs/genro/webpage_elements/css.rst

     There are two ways of adding CSS style in Genro:

     #.
 The first way is the nearest to the standard way to use CSS.
 You have to create a CSS
-       file, put it into your :ref:`genro_resources_index` folder and call it into your page.
+       file, put it into your :ref:`genro_intro_resources` and call it into your page.

        The standard call for CSS files in a webpage is::